 Model Context Protocol (MCP) is an open standard that lets AI agents connect to external tools and data sources.
 For market research, this means something specific and powerful: AI agents in ChatGPT, Claude, or Cursor can now trigger real consumer studies — recruiting real participants, conducting real conversations, and returning real evidence — not just analyze data that already exists.

 This isn’t theoretical.
 User Intuition’s MCP integration enables a read-write connection between AI agents and a full consumer research platform.
 The agent doesn’t just search your past research — it creates new research on demand.
+Studies start at $200, results return in under 3 hours, and every study compounds into a searchable intelligence hub.

 What Is MCP (Model Context Protocol)?